The Sun and Her Flowers: Publication

 The Sun and Her Flowers was published on October 3, 2017.
 A week after the book was released, it ranked second on Amazon's best-seller list.
 Within the first two weeks of publication, it was featured in the top ten of the New York Times Best Sellers list.
-As of January 5, 2020, it has been listed on The New York Times Best Seller list for 76 weeks.
+As of January 5, 2020, it has been listed on the New York Times list for 76 weeks.

 The Guardian review quoted poems from Kaur's collection and explained how simplistic the language often is.
 It said, "Even if you like her, these little jabs at her plaintive voice are spot on: one of Kaur's actual poems muses "If you are not enough for yourself/you will never be enough / for someone else" and, while that gained 175,000 likes on Instagram, it has the air of the slurred advice you might overhear at the back of a Wetherspoons."
 However it defended Kaur's concise, and somewhat condensed, poetry by saying, "But to read Kaur's success as an omen of the death of poetry would be to unfairly dismiss writing that contains bravery, beauty, and wisdom.
 Frankly, the literary world is saturated with white male voices of dubious quality.
 Kaur's poetry should be given the same freedom to be flawed."

 The Sunday Times review described the book as "alluding repeatedly to the personal damage of growing up in a world of abusive men, while being full of determination to recover."
 It said, "So if you don't like Kaur, scroll on ...
 Kaur's style is artless and therefore sincere; its lack of workbench polish is the mark of immediacy."